distbit0/distbit.xyz/_posts/2023-03-22-deflationary-spirals.md

 ---
-title: "Deflationary spirals"
+articleUrl: https://distbit.xyz/Deflationary-spirals
+author: distbit
+category: blog
+date: '2023-03-22 00:00 '
+description: null
+headerImage: false
 layout: post
-date: 2023-03-22 00:00
-headerImage: false
-category: blog
-author: distbit
-description:
-articleUrl: https://distbit.xyz/Deflationary-spirals
----
+tag:
+- main
+title: Deflationary spirals

-## A deflationary spiral is the idea that once (price) deflation begins, a self-reinforcing feedback loop ensues, which results in cessation of most trade, unless the central bank intervenes by printing money/spending.
+---## A deflationary spiral is the idea that once (price) deflation begins, a self-reinforcing feedback loop ensues, which results in cessation of most trade, unless the central bank intervenes by printing money/spending.

 - factors which counter a deflationary spiral